falka164/pathfinding-algorithms/README.md

 # pathfinding-algorithms
 Simulations of Dijkstra and A*algorithms in Unity3D.
-Code of algorithms implementation are in the Pathfinding directory.
+Code of algorithms implementation are in the Assets/Pathfinding directory.